bengal865/web-year/web-05-lit-resp-img-gallery.md

 ## Say No to Image Squishing

-Make you apply this CSS to your images so they don't break the grid container:
+Make sure you also apply this CSS to your images so they don't break the grid container:

 ```css
 img {